Disclaimer: This article contains images of people who have died

 In 1941, Pearl made the first radio broadcast by an Aboriginal woman on 2WL Wollongong, speaking about Aboriginal civil rights and women's issues.

 In the 1950s, she co-founded the Aboriginal-Australian Fellowship, an organisation to facilitate cooperation between Indigenous political groups and non-Indigenous allies, with Faith Bandler.

 She sat on the board of the Aborigines Welfare Board, attempting to change the legal restrictions and oppression upon Aboriginal people.
 However, Pearl found she held little power, especially when much of the decision-making took place in hotel bars, which prohibited both, Aboriginal people and women.

 In her older adult life, Pearl established a hostel for regional and remote Aboriginal people who came to Dubbo hospital for medical treatment.
-She died in 1983 with over 50 years of activism and community work for Indigenous Australians.

 Dr Evelyn Scott AO

 Evelyn Scott (1935 - 2017), born and raised in Far North Queensland, was a lifelong advocate and activist for Aboriginal and Torres Strait Islander rights.

 She was a key campaigner in the history-making 1967 Constitutional Referendum, which gave the Indigenous people the same rights as other Australians and the event remains the most successful referendum in Australian history.

 In 1973, Dr Scott became the first general secretary of the Indigenous-controlled Federal Council for the Advancement for Aboriginals and Torres Strait Islanders (FCAATSI), an organisation pushing for Indigenous self-determination.